-Every year each person in Australia generates about 800kg of rubbish a year, one third of this is rubbish from packaging.
+Every year each person in Australia generates about 800kg of rubbish, one third of this is rubbish from packaging.
 Australians are second behind Americans for the amount of rubbish we create.
 It is true that some packaging is necessary for health and shelf life reasons, but some manufacturers tend to get carried away and over-package products.
 Excess packaging costs you money and has an adverse impact on our environment.

 You can help by;